Maintaining Pan Seasoning: Tips for Long-Lasting Nonstick

 Choosing the right oil for light touch‑ups

-Canola or vegetable oil (400-450°F) do the job just fine too.
+Canola or vegetable oil (400-450 degreesF) do the job just fine too.
 Here's what to avoid: olive oil, coconut oil, and butter.
 They either smoke too early or have too much saturated fat to polymerize properly [5].
 Whatever oil you choose, apply it super thin - your pan should look barely glossy, not wet.

 Too much oil creates that sticky, gummy buildup nobody wants.
 Once you've wiped on that thin layer, heat the pan until it just starts to smoke.
+This quick process bonds new seasoning to your existing layer, keeping your

 Heat management during cooking to protect the coating